 Television actress Monica Raymund (NBC's "Chicago Fire") of Sisu Theatrical Productions produces alongside Cave 76 Productions and NYMF.

+In Volleygirls, according to producers, "Kim Brindell (Blackwell) was once a world-class athlete before she choked and became an Olympic joke.
+After years of avoiding the sport that shattered her, she finds herself in charge of a team of wide-eyed, misfit, high-school girls.
+With the encouragement of a headmaster who's had a crush on her since college, and the resistance of a hardline, helicopter P.T.A. mom, Kim finds a way to help the girls, to accept their help in return, and to win it all."
 "As an artist, I've always been interested in projects that bring women together," added lead producer Raymund in a statement.
 "Young females in this country are bombarded daily by images and sentiments of questionable quality.
 Volleygirls is filled with dynamic, three-dimensional female characters who learn self-acceptance and empowerment; messages that musical theatre is long overdue in sending to its largest demographic.
 And yet it's not a show just for teenagers — I've never seen anything like Volleygirls on stage before, and I knew I had to be a part of such an original, positive, uniquely-told story.
 Fostering a strong and unified community of women is a part of my passion as an artist and producer, and the story of Volleygirls is filled with that very same passion, which is why this is the perfect project for me."

 NYMF is the flagship program of The National Music Theater Network.
 Now entering its tenth year, The New York Musical Theatre Festival (NYMF) exists to "revitalize musical theatre culture by discovering and promoting new musical theatre artists, producers and projects; nurturing a vibrant and innovative artistic community; and connecting one of America's greatest art forms with a diverse, contemporary audience."